EdgeApp/edge-docs/source/index.html.md

 ABCError *error = [abcContext accountHasPassword:@"myUsername"];

 ```
-Check if specified username has a password on the account or if it is a PIN-only account.
+Deletes named account from local device.
+Account is recoverable if it contains a password.
+Use accountHasPassword to determine if account has a password.
+Recommend warning user before executing deleteLocalAccount if accountHasPassword returns FALSE.

 | Param | Type | Description |
 | --- | --- | --- |